ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>
 <h3>1.
-Real-Time Data Exchange in WebView Using addJavascriptInterface in Android Jetpack Compose - <a href="https://medium.com/@TippuFisalSheriff/real-time-data-exchange-in-webview-using-addjavascriptinterface-in-android-jetpack-compose-bd16f6f79199" target="_blank" rel="noopener noreferrer">link</a></h3>
+Data Exchange with WebViews in React Native: A Practical Guide - <a href="https://medium.com/@varadaraj277/data-exchange-with-webviews-in-react-native-a-practical-guide-3658d79421c1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tippu Fisal Sheriff`**
+✍️ **posted by `Varadaraj Acharya`**

-<blockquote>In today’s mobile development landscape, bridging native code and web content is more crucial than ever.
-Android’s WebView provides a…</blockquote>
+<blockquote>In this tutorial, you’ll learn how to seamlessly integrate webviews into your React Native applications.
+We’ll explore techniques for…</blockquote>

 <h3>2.
 Everything about WebView in Flutter - <a href="https://medium.com/@MarvelApps_/everything-about-webview-in-flutter-ab56a2315f0f" target="_blank" rel="noopener noreferrer">link</a></h3>